Help Center/Cloud Container Engine/Best Practices/Networking/Connecting a Cluster to the Peer VPC Through an Enterprise Router

 VPC

-• The CIDR blocks of the VPCs are propagated to the enterprise routers' route tables.
+• The VPC CIDR blocks are propagated to the enterprise router.
 These CIDR blocks cannot be modified.
 Overlapping CIDR blocks may cause route conflicts.
-Additionally, the container CIDR blocks cannot conflict with the node CIDR blocks in the peer VPCs.
+Additionally, the container CIDR blocks cannot conflict with the node CIDR blocks in the peer VPC.
 Otherwise, the network is unavailable.

-• If your existing VPCs have overlapping CIDR blocks, manually add static routes to the route tables of the enterprise routers.
+• If your existing VPCs have overlapping CIDR blocks, manually add static routes to the route tables of the enterprise router.
 The destination can be the VPC subnet CIDR blocks or smaller ones.

 Enterprise router